-Platelet-rich plasma (PRP) is a non-surgical hair restoration treatment used to treat early stages of hair loss.
+Platelet-rich plasma (PRP) is a non-surgical hair restoration treatment used to treat the early stages of hair loss.
 However, we understand that hair loss isn’t very easy to spot in its early stages.
 One of the most common signs of hair loss you should be on the lookout for is a visible change in your hairline.
 Often the early stages of hair loss begin with hair thinning, and you can easily spot them by comparing pictures of yourself.

 Since hair loss is an issue many men and women alike deal with, PRP therapy has gained popularity as a safe and effective hair restoration treatment.